pantheon-systems/documentation/source/content/disaster-recovery.md

 1. An [Alternative Solr Service](/solr#alternatives-to-pantheons-solr-service)
 1. For Drupal: Configure the built-in search as a fallback.

-If neither of these options work for your site's needs, see our documentation on how to safely remove Solr for [Drupal 8](/solr-drupal-8/#safely-remove-solr), [Drupal 7](/solr-drupal-7/#safely-remove-solr), and [WordPress](/wordpress-solr/#safely-remove-solr).
+If none of these options work for your site's needs, see our documentation on how to safely remove Solr for [Drupal 8](/solr-drupal-8/#safely-remove-solr), [Drupal 7](/solr-drupal-7/#safely-remove-solr), and [WordPress](/wordpress-solr/#safely-remove-solr).

 ## See also
 - [Disaster Recovery Webinar - 11/8/2018 ](https://pantheon.io/resources/disaster-recovery-webinar)